Admission FAQ: International Degree Students

-- Ph.D. applicants should submit the e-copy of their thesis.
-If you are a current Master student who are still working on your thesis, please submit your thesis proposal or abstract, as you see fit.
+- Ph.D. applicants should submit an e-copy of their thesis.
+If you are a current Master student who is still working on your thesis, please submit your thesis proposal or abstract, as you see fit.

 - OIA Website Information: https://oia.ntu.edu.tw/en/prospective-students/scholarship